trhd/optargs/README.md

 	$ sudo ninja -C build install

-If used as a meson subproject one can use the variables OPTARGS_BIN to get optargs as a static library and OPTARGS_HDR to locate the optargs.h header file's directory.
+If used as a meson subproject one can use the variables OPTARGS_BIN to get optargs as a static library, OPTARGS_HDR to locate the optargs.h header file's directory and OPTARGS_SRC to access the optargs' main source file.

 One can also compile optargs into their own program by just including the optargs.c file in it.
-The compiler define NDEBUG can be used disable optarg's internal assertions (see "man assert").
+The compiler define NDEBUG can be used disable optarg's internal assertions (see "man 3 assert").

 Reporting Bugs, Sending Patches and Giving Feedback